 - Set out a small bowl of plain yoghurt and another of bacon bits.
 Dip each doughnut carefully in the yoghurt, then sprinkle with bacon bits

 - Place your finished doughnuts in the freezer for a few moments to harden the yoghurt.
-My dogs like to eat them straight from the freezer, but you can also store in the refrigerator.
+My dogs like to eat them straight from the freezer, but you can also store them in the refrigerator.
 Just keep in mind that the yoghurt may get a little sticky.

 Dogs are fun companions, especially during these hard times.
 They bring joy and happiness almost immediately.
 And being cooped up in your room for work could affect your mental health and also stress your dog.
 So embrace this International Walk Your Dog Month by stepping out of your house and exercising.
 Don’t forget to carry a mask and sanitisers for yourself.
 Stay six feet away from other walkers.
 And wash your hands and your dog’s paws, nose and anywhere that’s muddy, thoroughly after the walk.